MicrosoftDocs/memdocs/sccm/apps/deploy-use/create-deploy-scripts.md

 In Configuration Manager, in addition to using packages and programs to deploy scripts, you can use the Run Scripts functionality to do the following:

-- Create and edit PowerShell scripts for Configuration Manager.
+- Create and edit scripts for Configuration Manager.
 - Manage script usage through roles and security scopes
 - Run scripts on collections of Windows client PCs, and on-premises managed Windows PCs.
     - Scripts are run almost immediately on client devices.